Gliomas

 Diagnosis of glioma involves:

-• A medical history and physical exam: This includes questions about the patient’s symptoms, personal and family health history.
+• A medical history and physical exam: This includes questions about the patient’s symptoms and personal and family health history.

 • The doctor may examine your eyes to look for any swelling caused by pressure on your optic nerve, which connects the eyes to the brain.
 This swelling — papilledema — is a sign that requires immediate medical attention.